ExtremeAddons/extreme_pbr_docs/docs/main_panel.rst

 .. important::
-        This button will be present only if the material has a Bump / Displacement map if it is not present, it means that there is no Bump / Displacement map in the
+        This button will be present only if the material has a Bump / Displacement map if it is not present, it means that there is no Bump / Displacement map in the material.

 .. tip::
-        Se lo stesso materiale identico, è presente anche su altri oggetti, il displacement si attiverà anche sugli altri oggetti.
+        If the same identical material is also present on other objects, the displacement will also be activated on the other objects.
-        Se vuoi evitare questo, puoi rendere il materiale unico copiandolo tramite il pulsante **Duplicate Material** descritto in questo paragrafo: :ref:`duplicate_material`
+        If you want to avoid this, you can make the material unique by copying it via the **Duplicate Material** button described in this paragraph: :ref:`duplicate_material`

 ------------------------------------------------------------------------------------------------------------------------